 Mission Beach is in the wet tropics region of Australia at 17.8 degrees south.
-The entire coast from the tip of Cape York to as far south as Bowen and beyond is subject to cyclones from December to April each year.
-These cyclones are typically quite localised and not much more that strong wind and rain.
+Theentire coast from the tip of Cape York to as far south as Bowen is subject to cyclones from December to April each year.
+These cyclones are typically localised and are not much more that strong wind and rain.
 We occasionally receive category three and above cyclones and these cause damage.
-Having seen firsthand what 300 km/hour wind can do, making sure the cocoa plantation had survivability built in was critical in the planning from the beginning.
+Having seen firsthand what 300 km/hour wind can do, making sure the cocoa plantation had survivability built-in was critical.

-Although our adaptation focus was on cocoa growing and cyclone proofing, the trellising aids light penetration beyond the top of the canopy and so also produces earlier fruiting, increased yields and easier tree management and harvesting.
+cyclone proof the trees.
+The trellising also aids light penetration beyond the canopy top enabling earlier fruiting, increased yields and easier tree management and harvesting.

-Less than two years after the seeds were planted at our Mt Edna Mission Beach plantation, our first cocoa pods were harvested in August 2014.
-We produced these pods into 50 individually numbered chocolate bars under the Charley’s brand.
+In August 2014, less than two years after the seeds were planted at our Mt Edna plantation, we harvested our first cocoa pods and made 50 individually numbered chocolate bars under the Charley’s brand.
 A pretty proud moment in Charley’s short life!

-Based on consumer trends and market analysis, milk chocolate was added to the range in early 2018 to complement our successful inclusions range and single origin plain dark chocolate products.
-Most commercial milk chocolate uses around 30 per cent cocoa only.
-Charley’s milk chocolate differs with 52 or 60 per cent cocoa content, depending on the Charley’s product.
-In addition to health and food benefits, a high cocoa content provides a unique chocolate flavour rather than the taste being dominated by sugar and milk.
+In 2018, we added milk chocolate to our range.
+Most commercial milk chocolates use around 30 per cent cocoa, but Charley’s milk chocolate has 52 or 60 per cent cocoa.
+In addition to the health and food benefits, a high cocoa content provides a unique chocolate flavour rather than the taste being dominated by sugar and milk.